alexandergall/bf-sde-nixpkgs/README.md

 The `platform` argument selects the platform for which to build the program (`accton_wedge100bf_32x` in this case).
 This determines which BSP has to be included in the runtime environment.
+The `inherit platform` construct is simply syntactic sugar for the expression `platform = platform`, where the lhs is the literal name of the attribute and the rhs is the value of the attribute which happens to be stored in a variable of the same name.

 The `requiredKernelModule` argument indicates to the function that this P4 program requires the `bf_kpkt` kernel module to be present